• The Crypto Fire

 The Laws of Supply and Demand

 At its core, economics revolves around supply and demand, which determine the price of goods, services, and assets.
+Every chart in the crypto market is supply vs. demand playing out in real time.

 1. Demand: As prices rise, demand typically falls because buyers have limited resources.
 Conversely, lower prices often increase demand.